Bli-AIk/mortar/readme.md

 **Mortar** is a Domain Specific Language (DSL) designed for game dialogue and text event systems.
 Its core philosophy is to achieve **strict separation between text content and event logic**.

+Read the [official guide](https://bli-aik.github.io/mortar/en) to learn how to use mortar!

 | English         | Simplified Chinese          |
 |-----------------|-----------------------------|
 | English Version | [简体中文](./readme_zh-hant.md) |